• Skip to primary navigation

 (3 of 4) Westminster’s Archbishop • Why are we so sensitive about unsolicited advice?
 For example, I’ve been married for almost 20 years.
 Suppose someone who’s divorced offered me unsolicited marital advice.
 Or suppose somebody who’s never been married filled my ear with a bunch of suggestions on “how to improve one’s marriage.”
 Needless to say, I would immediately dismiss what they say (and never think about it again).
 Moreover, if I wanted to be rude (which I try to avoid) I would ask: “How is that working in your marriage?”
 Then why is it different when people offer unsolicited advice to choir directors?
 The people who proffer such advice—whether in real life or online—have never been successful in forming a choir of their own.
 Nor have they ever stood in front of a choir.
 Again I ask: “Why are we so sensitive about unsolicited advice?”
 If you know the answer, I hope you will email me!

-Dr. Lucas Tappan • My colleague Dr. Lucas Tappan has pointed out that some musicians are insanely talented and “have completed more university training than a brain surgeon”—yet they receive a salary slightly higher than minimum wage.
+Dr. Lucas Tappan • My colleague Dr. Lucas Tappan has pointed out that some musicians are insanely talented and “have completed more university training than a brain surgeon” yet are paid a salary slightly above minimum wage.
 Something seems ‘wrong’ or ‘off’ or ‘incongruous’ about that.
 Perhaps some of our priests could take this into consideration.
 This weird situation calls to mind something John Cardinal Heenan (Archbishop of Westminster) wrote in 1974:

 “A priest may spend hours in prayer and preach moving sermons on charity while not living at peace with clergy in the same house, with parishioners, or with superiors who do not let him have his way.”